bigcommerce/dev-docs/docs/api-docs/headless/carts.md

 <!-- theme: info -->
 > #### Note
-> Merchants can supply a cart's locale, alternative product names, and option values.
+> The Carts API supports selling in different countries by allowing overrides for locale and product details.
+Merchants can supply a cart's locale, alternative product names, and option values.

 ## Creating a cart